Armaggheddon/tensorrt_yolov8/README.md

 The easiest way to install/use the library is by using the Nvidia's TensorRT docker image available at Nvidia NGC ([Link](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt), the library has been tested on the tensorrt:24.01-py3 image).

-## Docker
+### With Docker

-- If not already done, configure docker to use the Nvidia runtime as default by editing the file in `/etc/docker/daemon.json`, add to the first line ([Link](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#:~:text=Use%20docker%20run%20with%20nvidia,file%20as%20the%20first%20entry.&text=You%20can%20then%20use%20docker%20run%20to%20run%20GPU%2Daccelerated%20containers.)) `"default-runtime": "nvidia"`
+1. If not already done, configure docker to use the Nvidia runtime as default by editing the file in `/etc/docker/daemon.json`, add to the first line ([Link](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#:~:text=Use%20docker%20run%20with%20nvidia,file%20as%20the%20first%20entry.&text=You%20can%20then%20use%20docker%20run%20to%20run%20GPU%2Daccelerated%20containers.)) `"default-runtime": "nvidia"`

-- Copy the content of `Dockerfile` file and build the image with the command:
+1. Copy the content of `Dockerfile` file and build the image with the command:
     ```bash
     $ docker build -t image:tag .
     ```

-- Run the image with the command:
+1. Run the image with the command:
     ```bash
     $ docker run -it image:tag
     ```

-## Pip
+### With pip

-- Clone the repository to your local machine and run the following commands:
+1. Clone the repository to your local machine and run the following commands:
     ```bash
     $ git clone https://github.com/Armaggheddon/tensorrt_yolov8.git
     $ cd tensorrt_yolov8
     $ pip install -U .
     ```

-- Alternatively, directly get the library with pip with the command:
+1. Alternatively, directly get the library with pip with the command:
     ```bash
     $ pip install git+https://github.com/Armaggheddon/tensorrt_yolov8.git
     ```

-- Uninstall the library with:
+1. Uninstall the library with:
     ```bash
     $ pip uninstall tensorrt_yolov8
     ```

 # Sample usage

 1. Obtain the ONNX file of the desired yolo model.
 This can be easily done by using Ultralytics library ([Link](https://github.com/ultralytics/ultralytics)).
-For example the following commands install and exports yolov8s detection, using the aforementioned library, in the current path (See [Link](https://docs.ultralytics.com/it/models/yolov8/#supported-tasks-and-modes) for a list of available model types):
+For example the following commands installs, downloads and exports the yolov8s detection model in the current path (See [Link](https://docs.ultralytics.com/it/models/yolov8/#supported-tasks-and-modes) for a list of available model types):
     ```bash
     $ pip install ultralytics
     $ yolo export model=yolov8s.pt format=onnx